Andrew-Chen-Wang/django-social-provider-and-consumer-tutorial/README.md

 ### Instructions

-The following is happening in the [server](./server) folder.
+The following is happening in the [provider](./provider) folder.
 You can use it as reference in case you get stuck or want to double-check something.

-We assume that server is a website, and not just some random rest framework.
+We assume that `provider` is a website, and not just some random REST API.
 It must have a proper website to login from.
 NGL though, you can also start from scratch, and there's still resources in Notes sections to get you up to speed in total 30 minutes TOPS (it's a lot).